 Michael Morpurgo has to be part of any list of best homeschool gifts.
 He is one of the most talented story-tellers anywhere and, since his stories always include animals in some way, ideal if your child is an animal fan like our two!

-And for little ones, what could be nicer than a homeschool Birthday present of Paddington Bear, Winnie-the-Pooh and Elmer.
+And for little ones, what could be nicer than a homeschool Christmas of Paddington Bear, Winnie-the-Pooh and Elmer.

 My friend Diana recommends books by Eva Ibbotson:

-Warriors is Catherine's favorite; we have every single book and I can guarantee the latest in the series will be on her Birthday list this year!
+Warriors is Catherine's favorite; we have every single book and I can guarantee the latest in the series will be on her Christmas list this year!

 Michelle Paver's Wolf Brother series is gripping and extremely well written; Alex Scarrow's Time Riders sneaks in a bit of homeschool history by the back door.